tcql/dr-kinesis/README.md

 ## notes

-Currently there are some crucial assumptions that Dr. Kinesis works with:
+Currently there are some known issues / incomplete implementations:

 - Remote Firehose doesn't recurse through ListObjects to find all child data files.
 It just does one single call to ListObjects, currently.
 This means you could miss some data, but honestly Dr. Kinesis is more meant for a snapshot of data than paging through an entire dataset.
+- Remote Firehose data is assumed to be gzipped
+- Kinesis Streams can't use AT_SEQUENCE_NUMBER or similar iterators.
+This might not be changed in the future.
-- "Local" firehose data is a single file, already unzipped
+- "Local" firehose data is a single file, previously unzipped
-- The fundamental data you're working with is JSON
+- (partially addressed) The fundamental data you're working with is JSON
-- Data at the top level is JSON-wrapped base64-encoded gzip, like so:
+- (partially addressed) Data at the top level is JSON-wrapped base64-encoded gzip, like so:
 ```json
 {"data":"a long base64 string", "encoding": "base64", "gzipped": true}
 ```

-Eventually, the Dr. will learn to respect encoding and zipping hints, as well as support non-JSON data
+Eventually, the Dr. will learn to respect encoding and zipping hints, as well as fully support non-JSON data.
+Ideally, Dr. Kinesis would provide a couple of parsing options, such as CSV/TSV